warpdesign/modplayer-js/README.md

 For a demo, head over [here](https://warpdesign.github.io/modplayer-js/).

+# Requirements

+modplayer-js requires a browser that supports the [ScriptProcessNode API](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode) and will make use of the new [AudioWorklet API](https://developers.google.com/web/updates/2017/12/audio-worklet]) if it's detected (as I'm publishing it only Chrome supports it).

+modplayer-js has been tested on:

+ - Safari 11 (OSX & iOS)
+ - Firefox
+ - Chrome
+ - Edge

 # What's implemented

-Amiga 4 channel Sountracker/Noisetracker mod files with 4 channels and 15-31 instruments are supported.
+- Amiga 4 channel Sountracker/Noisetracker mod files with 4 channels and 15-31 instruments

-The following note effects are supported:

- - Slide up (0x1)
- - Slide down (0x2)
- - Portamento / slide to note (0x3)
- - Sample offset (0x9)
- - Volume slide (0xA)
- - Position jump (0xB)
- - Channel volume (0xC)
- - Row jump (0xD)
- - Retrigger note (0xE9)
- - Add to volume (0xEA)
- - Repeat Row (0xEE)
- - Set speed (0xF)
+- LowPass filter (not sure it sounds right)
+- Left/Right Spectrum vizualizers
+- Ability to mute any of the 4 module channels
+- Includes 8 Module files from the Amiga-era

+Most note effects should be supported, including extended ones.
+Only effect not implemented is `Vibrato (0x4 & 0x6)`.

 # Dependencies